isomerpages/ema-pl/_scholarships-awards/students/eis.md

 |Year 3 (Mid-term award)|2 years (if applicable)|2 years|

 ### Frequently Asked Questions
-Click <a href="/files/scholarships-awards/students/eis/EIS_FAQs_Dec_2021.pdf" target="_blank">here</a> to see a list of frequently asked questions.
+<a href="/files/scholarships-awards/students/eis/EIS_FAQs_2022.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>

-Click <a href="/files/scholarships-awards/students/eis/EIS_ScholarshipApplicationGuide_Jan2022.pdf" target="_blank">here</a> to download a step-by-step guide to apply for the EIS.
+<a href="/files/scholarships-awards/students/eis/EIS_ScholarshipApplicationGuide_Jan2022.pdf" target="_blank">Click here to download a step-by-step guide</a> to apply for the EIS.

 <a id="NearHyperLinkLoginSingPass"></a>
 <div style="margin:auto; border: 4px solid; border-radius: 25px; padding: 20px 20px; border-color:#4EC4DD ">